isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Accessing through a pointer that doesn't point to anything is a major source of errors, and very hard to avoid in many traditional C or C++ styles of programming.
-For example, a pointer may be uninitialized, the `nullptr`, point beyond the range of an array, or to a deleted object.
+For example, a pointer might be uninitialized, the `nullptr`, point beyond the range of an array, or to a deleted object.

 [See the current design specification here.](https://github.com/isocpp/CppCoreGuidelines/blob/master/docs/Lifetime.pdf)